 Be sure to check cavs.com for Joe Gabriele's live in-game blog providing instant analysis and game notes.
 Plus, get into the discussion as die-hard Cavs fans talk about the game on CavFanatic's GameDay Thread.

-After tonight's game, the Cavs head back home on Friday to face the Utah Jazz at 7:30 p.m.
+After tonight's game, the Cavs host the Houston Rockets on Saturday at 7:00 p.m.
 ET.